 Skip to contents

-The function takes a directory of JSONL files as written from a call to pro_request_jsonl(...) and converts it to a Apache Parquet files.
-Each jsonl is processed individually, so there is no limit of the number of records.
+The function takes a directory of JSONL files as written from a call to pro_request_jsonl(...) and converts each file individually to a Parquet file.
+The subfolder structure from the input is preserved in the output, so files in Chunk_1/ will be written to Chunk_1/ in the output directory.

 Usage